 So following the completion of the post-workout shake, they’ll consume 1L of fluid per hour, consistently sipping away.
 This will be in the form of water for some of the time and I’ll add in a few of those shakes outlined above at others, depending on what food is being consumed around that time.
 The rehydration should continue right up until about 2.5-3.5 hours before the fight.
 After this point just sip on water as need be.

 You’ll also notice that glutamine is also part of that shake.
 Glutamine helps to increase both water and sodium absorption.

 While rehydrating is critical, it is not the only “refuelling” that needs to take place.
 All those glycogen stores that we wiped out during the weight cut, now need to be restocked.
 This will not only increase weight (glycogen also draws in water with it as well) but by maximising storage, the maximum potential amount of carbohydrates will be available to use during the fight.

 During the cut we dropped all salt from the diet due to its ability to hold onto water.
 Therefore it’s logical that after the cut we want to do the reverse.
-Therefore add plenty of salt (sea/mountain salt, not table salt) to all meals post weigh-in.
+Therefore add plenty of salt to all meals post weigh-in.

 Many of my thoughts and practices have changed slightly over the years and become more refined as more research has come out and as more pro athletes have tested our protocols.
 All of my most current thinking and methods is included in the Sigma Weight Cutting System for MMA & Boxing (click for details).